DataSQRL/datasqrl.github.io/docs/getting-started/why-datasqrl.md

 DataSQRL provides a higher-level of abstraction for implementing data services.
 That makes things easier in two ways:

 First, DataSQRL handles a lot of things for you that you don't have to worry about at all.
-Schema management, data flows, data type conversions, data synchronization - all of those things are managed directly by DataSQRL.
+Schema management, data flows, data type conversions, stream orchestration, data synchronization - all of those things are managed directly by DataSQRL.
 When you implement a data service in DataSQRL you have to learn fewer concepts to be successful.
 DataSQRL doesn't hide any of these elements from you.
 You get full visibility and can control those elements if you like.
 But you don't have to and in most cases you never have to worry about it.

 You can focus entirely on the logic of your data service by defining data transformations and analytics.
 DataSQRL uses those definitions to figure out what the schema should look like, how the data should flow, and what the exposed API looks like.
 This simplifies implementing a data service and saves you a ton of "glue code" that holds a data service architecture together.